daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 # Add this line so you do not need to shut down the server before proceeding
 $ certbot certonly --nginx
 ```
-You will be prompted to enter an email and a domain (the newly added custom domain, for example: "jupyterlab.professorx.com")
+You will be prompted to enter an email and a domain (the newly added custom domain, for example: "YOUR-DOMAIN")

 You should see:
  - Congratulations!
 Your certificate and chain have been sav
-   /etc/letsencrypt/live/your-domain/fullchain.pem
+   /etc/letsencrypt/live/YOUR-DOMAIN/fullchain.pem
    Your key file has been saved at:
-   /etc/letsencrypt/live/your-domain/privkey.pem
+   /etc/letsencrypt/live/YOUR-DOMAIN/privkey.pem

 Install nginx so you do not have to type ":8000" at the end of the URL:
 ```console